modernjuliaworkflows/modernjuliaworkflows.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Guillaume Dalle, Jacobus Smit and Adrian Hill" mintoclevel = 2 prepath = "ModernJuliaWorkflows"
+author = "G. Dalle, J. Smit, A. Hill" mintoclevel = 2 prepath = "ModernJuliaWorkflows"